-Everyone dreams of exploring the magical underwater paradise in the Whitsundays and on an overnight boat trip, you can do exactly this.
+Everyone dreams of exploring the magical underwater paradise in the Whitsundays and on an either a day tour, or overnight boat trip, you can do exactly this.

 And as a snorkelers paradise, the Whitsundays is abundant with different locations to explore below the surface.
 Here is a list of the most popular snorkel sites to visit:

 A popular spot for overnight sailing trips, Langford Reef is a top snorkel site, populated with flourishing schools of fish species which stay in close to the bommies for protection.
 Langford Reef surrounds the nearby island which also has a spit which is great for exploring or a picnic.

 True to its name, Manta Ray Bay at Hook Island is famous as a favourite spot for the manta ray population at certain times of the year (May to September).
 Flourishing with hard and soft corals, swim throughs and underwater alleys, snorkellers have the pleasure of seeing fish dart around their surroundings below.
 And with only 2 public mooring buoys, you have more privacy to explore at this more secluded location.